IniJamiel/Project-GameSupayaTajir/readme.md

   - Plot Device idea:
     - Celebrity, can't date anyone anyhow
     - Will eventually go out of the country, doesn't want strings attached
-- Met Main Character in a battle, fought hard but got outplayed and
+- Met Main Character in a battle, fought hard but got outplayed

 ### **Main Character Romance:**
 - **Should end in a bad way**